Office Location: 104 Sanford Building

 Bio/Profile

 In the 1980s she managed programs for international, faith-based, human-rights organizations in the United States and Central America.
-She has organized and led numerous delegations from the U.S. on educational trips to Nicaragua and El Salvador.
+She led numerous delegations from the U.S. on educational trips to Nicaragua and El Salvador.
 Her strong interest in Latino politics and culture grew out of her work with migrant farm workers in eastern North Carolina in the 1970s.
 She was an original staff member of The Independent newspaper in Durham, N.C.

 She has a Masters of Divinity Degree from Harvard University and a B.A. in Journalism from the University of North Carolina at Chapel Hill.